robcole-dev/cadius-community/README.md

 Alternatively, if using Git pod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/robcole-dev/cadius-community)

-Please make sure to install the requirements using ```pip3 install -r requirements.txt``` in your terminal

 ## Credits